xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/viewing_and_managing_your_product_listings_on_ebay.md

 layout: article_with_sidebar
 updated_at: '2017-10-15 17:07 +0400'
 identifier: ref_UxlB19Fr
-title: Viewing and managing your product listings on eBay
+title: Viewing and Managing Your Product Listings on eBay
 categories:
   - User manual
 published: true